Danogbans/Django-blog/README.md

 ### Deployment

 To deploy this project, you'll need to set up a web server (e.g., Gunicorn, Nginx) and configure your database and static files for production use.
 Refer to the Django deployment checklist for more details.

+### Contributing
+Feel free to submit issues and pull requests.
+For major changes, please open an issue first to discuss what you would like to change.